FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2026/Chapter 4.rst

    This is a simple method to ensure that backwater related to artificial boundary conditions does not occur in the upstream elements.

-3. Channel boundary outflow condition may be established by specifying a stage- discharge relationship given by
+3. Channel boundary outflow condition may be established by specifying a stage- discharge relationship given by;

     .. math::
         :label: